optit-cloud-team/optit-lab-springmvc-example/recipes/kubernetes/manifests/kubernetes_Readme.md

-Here's the README section for the Kubernetes deployment setup.
  This section describes how to deploy your application using Kubernetes manifests and provides detailed explanations for each file.

 ---